-- Ü Compensation Committee Independence Our Board maintains a Compensation Committee comprised solely of independent directors who have established effective means for communicating with our stockholders regarding their executive compensation ideas and concerns. - Ü Compensation Committee Advisor Independence The Compensation Committee engages and retains its own advisors.
-In 2022, the Compensation Committee engaged Compensia as compensation consultant to assist with its responsibilities.
-Compensia performs no consulting or other services for the Company. - ü Annual Compensation Review The Compensation Committee conducts an annual review of our executive compensation philosophy and strategy, including a review of the compensation peer group used for comparative purposes. - Ü Compensation-Related Risk Assessment We conduct an annual evaluation of our compensation programs, policies, and practices to ensure that they reflect an appropriate level of risk-taking but do not encourage our employees to take excessive or unnecessary risks that could have a material adverse impact on our Company. - ü Emphasize Performance-based Incentive Compensation The Compensation Committee designs our executive compensation program to use performance-based long-term incentive compensation awards to align of the long-term interests of our executive officers with the interests of our stockholders. - Emphasize Long-Term Equity Compensation The Compensation Committee uses equity awards to deliver long-term incentive compensation opportunities to our executive officers, including our Named Executive Officers.
-These equity awards vest or may be earned over multi-year periods, which we believe better serves our long-term value creation goals and retention objectives. - Ü Limited Executive Perquisites We provide only modest amounts of perquisites or other personal benefits that serve a sound business purpose to the Named Executive Officers.
-In addition, the Named Executive Officers participate in our health and welfare benefit programs on the same terms as all of our employees. - "Double-Trigger" Change in Control Arrangements The post-employment compensation arrangements for our executive officers, including our Named Executive Officers, are based on a "double-trigger" arrangement that provides for the receipt of payments and benefits only in the event of (i) a change in control of the Company and (ii) a qualifying termination of employment. - Executive Clawback Policy In 2022, we instituted an executive clawback policy which allows the Board to recover any incentive awards from any executive officer in the event the Company is required to file a restatement of its financial reporting as a result of that executive officer's fraud or misconduct. - ü Reasonable Change-in-Control Arrangements We believe the post-employment compensation arrangements for our executive officers, including our Named Executive Officers, provide for amounts and multiples that are within reasonable market norms. - Ü Prohibition on Hedging and Pledging Under our Insider Trading Policy, we prohibit our employees from hedging any Company securities and from pledging any Company securities as collateral for a loan. - ü Succession Planning Our Board reviews the risks associated with our key executive positions on an annual basis so that we continue to evaluate an adequate succession strategy.
+- ✓ Compensation Committee Independence Our Board maintains a Compensation Committee comprised solely of independent directors who have established effective means for communicating with our stockholders regarding their executive compensation ideas and concerns. - ✓ Compensation Committee Advisor Independence The Compensation Committee engages and retains its own advisors.
+In 2023, the Compensation Committee engaged Compensia as compensation consultant to assist with its responsibilities.
+Compensia performs no consulting or other services for the Company. - ✓ Annual Compensation Review The Compensation Committee conducts an annual review of our executive compensation philosophy and strategy, including a review of the compensation peer group used for comparative purposes. - ✓ Compensation-Related Risk Assessment We conduct an annual evaluation of our compensation programs, policies, and practices to ensure that they reflect an appropriate level of risk-taking but do not encourage our employees to take excessive or unnecessary risks that could have a material adverse impact on our Company. - ✓ Emphasize Long-Term Equity Compensation The Compensation Committee uses equity awards to deliver long-term incentive compensation opportunities to our executive officers, including our Named Executive Officers.
+These equity awards vest or may be earned over multi-year periods, which we believe better serves our long-term value creation goals and retention objectives. - ✓ Limited Executive Perquisites We provide only modest amounts of perquisites or other personal benefits that serve a sound business purpose to the Named Executive Officers.
+In addition, the Named Executive Officers participate in our health and welfare benefit programs on the same terms as all of our employees. - ✓ "Double-Trigger" Change in Control Arrangements The post-employment compensation arrangements for our executive officers, including our Named Executive Officers, are based on a "double-trigger" arrangement that provides for the receipt of payments and benefits only in the event of (i) a change in control of the Company and (ii) a qualifying termination of employment. - Executive Clawback Policy Effective as of October 2, 2023, we instituted a new executive clawback policy, compliant with new SEC rules, which allows the Board to recover any incentive awards from any executive officer in the event the Company is required to file a restatement of its financial reporting as a result of that executive officer's fraud or misconduct. - ✓ Reasonable Change-in-Control Arrangements We believe the post-employment compensation arrangements for our executive officers, including our Named Executive Officers, provide for amounts and multiples that are within reasonable market norms. - ✓ Prohibition on Hedging and Pledging Under our Insider Trading Policy, we prohibit our employees from hedging any Company securities and from pledging any Company securities as collateral for a loan. - ✓ Succession Planning Our Board reviews the risks associated with our key executive positions on an annual basis so that we continue to evaluate an adequate succession strategy.